 Geothermal energy is nothing new; it’s been around for decades.
 During the 1890s, the city of Boise, Idaho accessed a naturally occurring reservoir of geothermal heat close to the earth’s surface and created the US’s first district heating system.
 This is where one central source of heat feeds into multiple commercial and residential buildings.
 It’s still in use.

 This type of energy production is far more intensive than ground-source heat pumps, which take advantage of steady shallow-earth temperatures to heat buildings or groups of buildings.
 This type is most likely to be found in single-residence or multi-residence abodes.

 Why Geothermal Now?

 So why is this alternative energy coming into the limelight just now?
-I makes sense for a society that wants sustainable energy but is frustrated by other technologies that have been tried.
+It makes sense for a society such as ours that wants sustainable energy but is frustrated by other technologies that have been tried.

 Geothermal carries none of these burdens but it is just as plentiful as sun and wind.
 Vox.com says, “The heat is continuously replenished by the decay of naturally occurring radioactive elements, at a flow rate of roughly 30 terawatts, almost double all human energy consumption.
 That process is expected to continue for billions of years.3” What’s not to love?

 Vikram (Vik) Rao is the former Senior Vice-President and Chief Technology Officer at Halliburton and is now the Executive Director of the Research Triangle Energy Consortium.
 He says, “Deep very hot geothermal development looks approachable.
 Suddenly we are talking about building on a new technology base to exploit heat reservoirs rather than fluid.
 What this all means is that geothermal is no longer a niche play.
 It’s scalable, potentially in a highly material way.
 Scalability gets the attention of the industry.
 Scalability is required for industry to pursue the opportunity profitably.”4

 G Got a blog or website?
 Want more revenue?
 Monetize it!